12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

-Organized tours: convenient option for wildlife excursions.
+Organized excursions: A comfortable option for wildlife spotting.

 -